Mwangi Vasser got a pardon from Gov. Tony Evers. But Georgia won’t accept it.

 “It seems very strange to me,” Doyle said after hearing of Vasser’s experience.

-UW-Madison emeritus criminal law professor Walter Dickey said he also has “never encountered unwillingness to recognize the restorative quality of a pardon.”
+Walter Dickey, a UW-Madison emeritus criminal law professor and former administrator of the state Division of Corrections, said he also has “never encountered unwillingness to recognize the restorative quality of a pardon.”
 He said that would contradict the purpose of the pardon, which is to “restore the pardoned person and lift the stigma of the conviction.”

-Wall said he wasn’t sure whether others have faced challenges getting their pardons accepted out of state in the past, but he and Akhtar want to be prepared for the future possibility.

-“You don’t put up a safety net after the first person hits the ground,” Wall said.

-He said it could be helpful to explain to recipients how other states might interpret a pardon they receive from Wisconsin.

-Evers spokeswoman Melissa Baldauff said the governor’s office plans to assess these sorts of issues as they come up and see “whether there is more this office can do.”
+Evers spokeswoman Melissa Baldauff said the governor’s office plans to assess the obstacles pardoned individuals confront and see “whether there is more this office can do.”
 She said it is impossible to anticipate every hurdle that might come up for those pardoned.

-“There may be circumstances like this where an individual recipient who has been granted an unconditional pardon by Governor Evers nonetheless runs into barriers because of the laws, administrative rules, or practices of any number of different governmental bodies or private actors,” Baldauff said.

 While it appears there are ways to ensure firearm rights are restored, less clear is whether Vasser will be able to work in law enforcement.